droglenc/NCGraphing/modules/Setup.md

   * Demonstration ...
 [Avocados Data](https://raw.githubusercontent.com/droglenc/NCData/master/Avocados.csv)

 ## Exercise
-* Download one of the files below to your computer, load it into RStudio, and show the structure.
-Compile your document and upload it to the "Course Organization" folder in the "Exercises" unit of the "Coursework" page on mycourses.northland.edu.
+* Download one of the files below to your computer, load it into RStudio, and show the `str()`ucture and `head()` of the data.frame object.
+Compile your document and upload it to the "Course Organization" folder in the "Exercises" unit of [the "Coursework" page on mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Coursework.jnz){:target="_blank"}.
   * [Loon1.csv](https://raw.githubusercontent.com/droglenc/NCData/master/Loon1.csv) ... biological data for Common Loons (*Gavia immer*) from around North America.
   * [WalleyeErie2.csv](https://raw.githubusercontent.com/droglenc/FSAdata/master/data-raw/WalleyeErie2.csv) ... biological data for Walleye (*Sander vitreus*) from Lake Erie.
   * [NCAAF19_QBS.csv](https://raw.githubusercontent.com/droglenc/NCData/master/NCAAF19_QBS.csv) ... statistics for college football quarterbacks from the 2019-20 season.